franmuline/MCV-C5-G5/Week 3/README.md

     - `min_dist`:  minimum distance between points.
     - `n_neighbors`: number of nearest neighbours.
     - `metric`: distance to calculate the neigbours.

+`closest_images`: Visualize what the closest images from the training set are for some of the query images.
+The configuration is set in the `config/closest_images.yaml` file.
+- `data`: what dataset to use.
+- `indices_path`: path to the retrieved indices.

 `metric_learning`: Perform the metric learning training with the configuration defined by `<ml_cfg>` (any of the files in `config/metric_learning`).
 - `data`: dataset to use.